Steven Girvin: Circuit QED

-Girvin's research focus has been theoretical study of collective quantum behavior in strongly correlated many body systems and their phase transitions; he has worked on problems such as the quantum Hall effect, the superconductor–insulator transition, and quantum spin chains.
 He works with experimentalists Robert Schoelkopf and Michel Devoret on the engineering problem of building a quantum computer, and on developing "circuit QED" using superconducting electrical circuits.
 The group experimentally implemented the first all-electronic quantum processor and executed two-qubit quantum algorithms in 2009.
-Girvin co-edited the book The Quantum Hall Effect, which has been translated into Japanese, Chinese and Russian.
-Together with co-author Kun Yang, Girvin published the Cambridge Press textbook Modern Condensed Matter Physics in 2019.
+Devoret later received the Nobel Prize in Physics in 2025 for his earlier work on macroscopic quantum tunneling in superconducting circuits.